 Christmas Carols in Aix

-No holiday is complete without music and when you are in Aix you should search out traditional Provencal Christmas carols (chants de Noël).
-In 2018 alone, there are 63 free concerts throughout the region, several of which take place in Aix.
-You can find the the entire 2018 program here.
+No holiday is complete without music and when you are in Aix you should search out traditional Provençal Christmas carols (chants de Noël).
+Usually there are dozens of concerts throughout the region (ranging from free to affordable), several of which take place in Aix.
+You can find the the entire program here.

 However, if you happen to be walking around Aix during Christmas time, you might just stumble upon Christmas carolers on the street, which is always a treat.